 Shortly after Easter came the horrible news that I was experiencing a blighted ovum and would miscarry.
 The miscarriage happened at home on the Sunday before Mother's Day.
 I was crushed.

 Today, as I hold my sweet baby boy, it is hard to believe that last year held such difficulty.
 My pregnancy with Isaac was high risk and filled with anxiety.
 There was a fear that would not loose its grip on me.
-And it all culminated last April with a rather scary emergency C-section
+And it all culminated last April with a rather scary emergency C-section.

 I recently had an epiphany:

-While my miscarriage was very difficult (physically and emotionally), and I am saddened that we never met that baby, if we had not walked through that valley Isaac would not be in our arms today.
+am saddened that we never met that baby, if we had not walked through that valley Isaac would not be

 So we press forward and embrace what God has given us: our precious family of four.
 We do not take for granted our days and we give thanks for the good and the bad, having hope in the knowledge that the child lost is in heaven.